integreat-io/integreat-transformers/README.md

 - [`uriPart`](#uriPart)
 - [`xml`](#xml)

+_Note:_ Transformers access an object of properties that will change how the transformer behaves.
+When defined as transform objects, any property not prefixed with `$` will be handed to the transformer as its properties.
+This is what we refer to in this documentation when we talk about e.g. the `step` property.
+We may also refer to the properties as the transformer's "options".

 ### `base64`

 Will decode any base64 string coming _from_ a service, or encode a value with